Call 131 555

 Legislation and enforcement

-Smoky vehicles are covered under the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Clean Air) Regulation 2021.
+Smoky vehicles are covered under the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Clean Air) Regulation.

-Authorised officers from the EPA, Roads and Maritime Services (RMS), local council and local police who are trained in smoky vehicle observation and reporting regularly patrol streets and highways in NSW.
+Authorised officers from the EPA, Transport for NSW, local council and local police who are trained in smoky vehicle observation and reporting regularly patrol streets and highways in NSW.
 An enforcement officer may automatically issue the owner of a smoky vehicle used for commercial purposes with a $400 fine.